artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 * Cylinder Valve Lockouts cover or encase the valve handle of a gas cylinder, preventing it from being opened.
 The lockout is placed over the valve handle and secured with a padlock.
 * Cylinder Cap Lockouts are used to secure the protective caps on gas cylinders.
 They ensure that the cap, which protects the valve, remains in place.
-* Regulator Lockouts are used to secure the adjustment controls on gas regulators.<br>
+* Regulator Lockouts are used to secure the adjustment controls on gas regulators.<br><br>

 ### Tags